OpenNebula/addon-storpool/README.md

 * **SP_REPLICATION**: [mandatory] The StorPool replication level for the datastore.
 Number (2)
 * **SP_PLACEALL**: [mandatory] The name of StorPool placement group of disks where to store data.
 String (3)
 * **SP_PLACETAIL**: [optional] The name of StorPool placement group of disks from where to read data.
 String (4)
+* **SP_PLACEHEAD**: [optional] The name of StorPool placement group of disks for last data replica.
+String (5)
 * **SP_SYSTEM**: [optional] Used when StorPool datastore is used as SYSTEM_DS.
 Global datastore configuration for storpol TM_MAD is with *SHARED=yes* set.
 If the datastore is not on shared filesystem this parameter should be set to *SP_SYSTEM=ssh* to copy non-storpool files from one node to another.
 * **SP_API_HTTP_HOST**: [optional] The IP address of the StorPool API to use for this datastore.
 IP address.
 * **SP_API_HTTP_PORT**: [optional] The port of the StorPool API to use for this datastore.
 Number.
 * **SP_AUTH_TOKEN**: [optional] The AUTH tocken for of the StorPool API to use for this datastore.
 String.
 * **SP_BW**: [optional] The BW limit per volume on the DATASTORE.
 * **SP_IOPS**: [optional] The IOPS limit per volume on the DATASTORE.
 Number.
+* **DISKSNAPSHOT_LIMIT**: [optional] disk snapshots limit per VM disk.
+Number.
+(SYSTEM_DS)
+* **VMSNAPSHOT_LIMIT**: [optional] VM snapshots limit.
+Number.
+(SYSTEM_DS)

 1. Quoted, space separated list of server hostnames which are members of the StorPool cluster.
 If it is left empty the front-end must have working storpool_block service (must have access to the storpool cluster) as all disk preparations will be done locally.
 1. The replication level defines how many separate copies to keep for each data block.
 Supported values are: `1`, `2` and `3`.
 1. The PlaceAll placement group is defined in StorPool as list of drives where to store the data.
-1. The PlaceTail placement group is defined in StorPool as list of drives. used in StorPool hybrid setup.
+1. The PlaceTail placement group is defined in StorPool as list of drives.
+Used in StorPool hybrid setup.
 If the setup is not of hybrid type leave blank or same as **SP_PLACEALL**
+1. The PlaceHead placement group is defined in StorPool as list of drives.
+Used in StorPool hybrid setups with one HDD replica and two SSD replicas of the data.

 The following example illustrates the creation of a StorPool datastore of hybrid type with 3 replicas.
 In this case the datastore will use hosts node1, node2 and node3 for imports and creating images.